luboise/Theory/docs/index.md

 # Theory

-Welcome to Theory, an all encompassing soflan guide for IIDX 27 charts and earlier.
+Welcome to Theory, an all encompassing soflan guide for IIDX 32 charts and earlier.
 Here you will find soflan techniques, as well as varying individual guides for soflan charts that I hope you will find useful.

+This website was previously hosted at `https://theory.tools`, which now seems to be someone's academic page for their these or something?
+(I forgot to renew the domain :skull:)

-This website was previously hosted at [http://testtheory.altervista.org](http://testtheory.altervista.org) and should now correctly link here.
+This website was also previously hosted at [http://testtheory.altervista.org](http://testtheory.altervista.org) and should now correctly link here.

 ## Aim